 Cabinet table saws are designed for use by professional woodworkers.
 They are designed to have a lot of power and to withstand constant daily use.

-Their bodies have more steel and cast iron to add their durability.
+Their bodies have more steel and cast iron to add to their durability.
 The feature also means that they have a lower-vibration for cleaner cuts.

 These cabinet tables saw have the most significant cut capacities, and have the most massive footprint.
-For placing this type of table saw, you are going to need a big space at a weight of 600 pounds, or more.
+For placing this type of table saw, you are going to need a big space with a weight of 600 pounds, or more.

-Since they have 3 to 5 hp range of power, they should be provided with a 220-volt circuit instead of a standard wall outlet.
+Since they have a 3 to 5 hp range of power, they should be provided with a 220-volt circuit instead of a standard wall outlet.
 You may have to do some re-wiring to get these models working.
 The best way is to call an electrician for re-wiring.